DastardlyDino/authentik/website/docs/sources/plex/index.md

 Add _Plex_ as a _source_

+-   Under Directory -> Federation & Social login
+-   Create
+-   Select "Plex Source" -> Next
--   Name: Choose a name
+-   Name: Choose a name (For the example I used Plex)
--   Slug: Set a slug
+-   Slug: plex (You can choose a different slug, if you do you will need to update the Plex redirect URLand point it to the correct slug.)
 -   Client ID: Set a unique Client Id or leave the generated ID
--   Press _Load Servers_ to login to plex and pick the authorized Plex Servers for "allowed users"
+-   Press _Load Servers_ to login to plex
--   Decide if _anyone_ with a plex account can authenticate or only friends you share with
+-   Select the authorized Plex Server(s) from "Allowed Servers"
+-   Check if you want to "Allow friends to authenticate via Plex, even if you don't share any servers"

 Save, and you now have Plex as a source.